n6ai/minze/docs/guide/advanced-typescript.md

  * We are importing the base MinzeElement class
  * plus some tuple-type helpers.
  */
-import { MinzeElement, Reactive, Attrs, Watch, EventListeners } from 'minze'
+import type { Reactive, Attrs, Watch, EventListeners } from 'minze' import { MinzeElement } from 'minze'

 /**
  * Since all reactive properties and attribute properties